Endress+Hauser and Smar Announce Strategic Technology Alliance

 "We can draw on the experience with many thousands of digital instruments operating in Fieldbus Foundation controlled process loops", stresses SMAR’s President Edmundo Gorini.
 "Endress+Hauser is an ideal partner for SMAR.
 Our cooperation will result in advanced Foundation Fieldbus solutions being available to a broad range of customers who will benefit from this top technology as well as from an extended range of open communications solutions for the market".

 The Endress+Hauser Group was founded by Georg H. Endress and Ludwig Hauser in 1953 and is completely owned by the Endress family today.
 It belongs to the top bracket of suppliers of measurement instruments and automation solutions for process engineering (among others, for the chemical and petrochemical industry, pharmaceuticals, foods, water and waste water, paper, energy, oil and gas) as well as high-quality printed circuit boards world-wide.
-Today, the Group comprises 24 production companies in 9 countries, 42 sales and service subsidiaries in 37 countries as well as 7 management companies.
+Today, the Group comprises 24 production companies in 9 countries, 42 sales and service distributors / representatives in 37 countries as well as 7 management companies.
 The Group is led by a holding company domiciled in Reinach (Switzerland).
 In 2000, total sales of Endress+Hauser amounted to 1.149 billion Swiss francs (EUR 738 million).
 The Group employed a staff of 6210 at the end of 2000.